Kimplul/kmi-example/README.md

 You may need `sudo make run` instead, as `make run` generates a disk image which currently on some (all?) systems requires root privileges.
-You should see a `qemu` monitor pop up, press `c` in it and in the terminal you launched the commands from you should see:
+You should see a `qemu` monitor pop up, press `c` in it and in the terminal you launched the commands from you should see something akin to:
 ```
 make -C kmi run
 make[1]: Entering directory '/home/kimi/Projects/kmi/kmi-example/kmi'